jghelani-hl/docker-demo-hl/README.md

 Hopefully now you can begin to see how this is useful initially.
 Docker allows you to run these containers in isolation - disregarding other containers - in their own environments without having to have those environments or runtimes installed or set up on your local machine.
 We will see some other examples as we go on to see more complex setups.

-Let's stop the container by typing `exit` in the terminal.
+Let's stop the container by typing `ctrl + c` in the terminal.
 This will stop the container and remove it because we used the `--rm` flag.
 If you didn't use the `--rm` flag, or if you started the container in `detached` mode, you can stop the container by running `docker stop <container-name>`.
 More on that later.

 ## Docker Build